-OPC UA Servers and the underlying systems that they expose can be conveniently configured using AutomationML (AML) through the use of standardized AML libraries built to mirror the OPC UA modelling concepts defined in OPC 10000-3 and OPC 10000-5.
+OPC UA Servers and the underlying systems that they expose can be conveniently configured using AutomationML (AML) through the use of standardised AML libraries built to mirror the OPC UA modelling concepts defined in OPC 10000-3 and OPC 10000-5.
 Table A.1 shows the OPC UA modelling concept and the AML modelling concept used to realize the OPC UA counterpart in the AML libraries.

 Table A.1 – Mapping OPC UA modelling concepts to AML